 Tax Policies

-Progressive tax systems and effective tax laws can increase the tax-GDP ratio, whereas regressive systems may limit revenue collection.
+Progressive tax systems and effective tax laws can increase the tax-GDP ratio, while weak tax structures may limit revenue collection.

 -